Welcome to the Architecture & Design Community!

 Sharpen your job search skills and documents

 In order to apply for a job or internship in design fields, you will need a resume and cover letter, and (depending on your field), a portfolio showcasing your design work.
 A resume is a working document and you should be continually updating it as you add skills and experiences.
-Check out Career Services’ Resume Guide for Design Graduate Students to get started – this guide has real-life examples of Penn design students and walks you through the steps to create a winning document.
-Visit our resources on cover letters, and as you get ready for interviews, prepare by completing our Canvas course on interviewing.
+Career Services’ has several resources specific to design students – our Resume Guide for Design Graduate Students and the Cover Letter Guide for Design Graduate Students.
+Both of these guides have real-life examples of documents of Weitzman students and walks you through the steps to create winning job search documents.
+As you get ready for interviews, prepare by completing our Canvas course on interviewing.
 To practice interviewing skills, make an appointment through Handshake for a mock interview, or complete a mock interview using our new tool, Big interview.

 Identify employers that do work that interests you